bibekdahal/8085-simulator/README.md

 ###### Machine Codes
 Since the machine language opcodes are too many, proper analysis to find a common pattern among the opcodes is used to simplify the programming of the CU.

+##### Assembler
-The Parser is built using a single class that can read from a file any assembly or machine langauge program and convert them into each other.
+The Assembler is built using a single class that can read from a file any assembly or machine langauge program and convert them into each other.
 Process of parsing contains simple steps of:
 - lexically analyzing the tokens and store the tokens in list
 - syntatically analyzing the list of tokens to find errors
 - converting the syntatically analyzed tokens from assembly language to machine language (or vice versa)

+TODO: Flow Chart

+##### GUI
 The GUI is built using GTK library for Python (PyGObject).
 The library was chosen to make the software cross platform.
 The GUI consists of interfaces for both 8085 and 8255.
-The 8085 GUI consists of buttons and displays similar to the kit in the college laboratory and can be used to input program and data to memory, to read/write from registers, to perform single step execution and to run the program from certain memory address.
+The 8085 GUI consists of buttons and displays similar to the kit in the college laboratory and can be used to input program and data to memory, to view register values, to perform single step execution and to run the program from certain memory address.
+Besides these, it also contains a text editor with syntax highlighting features for writing and viewing assembly programs.
+The program from the editor can be assembled and loaded to the memory at any given address and can be run instantly.
 The 8255 GUI contains options to provide inputs to the ports, read outputs from the ports and strobe buttons (S1 and S2) for strobed input.

+TODO: State Diagram

-##### Data Sorter:
+##### Random Data Generator and Data Sorter:
-...TODO
+For random data generation, a simple version of XOR-Shift algorithm is used.
+A seed value X is taken and bit shifted once to left.
+The bit-shifted X and the original X are xor-ed together to get a new random value.
+This random value acts as seed value for next generation.
+For data sorting, selection sort and bubble sort are both implemented.
+These functions are then appropriately called as per the user input from PPI.

+TODO: Alogrithms

+### Source Code

+TODO

+### GUI Results

+TODO: Snapshots

+### Comparision of simulation output and hardware output

+1. Review of Assembly Language Programming (Lab 1)
+All programs were successfully run in both hardware and simulator and gave exactly same result.

+2. Interfacing with 8255 PPI (Lab 2)
+While the 8255 PPI hardware and PPI window GUI of simulator were feature-wise slightly different, the actual output from programs run in both were similar and the simulator can be considered to be good substitute for actual hardware.

+3. Data Sorter
+The final output of data sorter from both hardware and simulator were same.
+However, the time required by the simulator seems longer in both random generation and data sorting process.

+### Discussion and Analysis
+The final result of the program is obtained as was designed and expected.
+Following features have been successfully implemented:
+- Simulation of 8085 microprocessor and 8255 PPI
+- GUI emulating the behaviour of 8085 microprocessor lab kit
+- Code Editor with syntax highlighting for writing, loading and saving assembly language programs
+- Assembler to assemble the assembly language programs and view syntax errors in a program
+- Attach any number of 8255 PPIs at any IO addresses
+- Input to ports of 8255 PPI, view output from the ports and send STB singnals to PPI using buttons
+- View table of memory data

+Final program simulates the behaviour of 8085 and 8255 well in functionality.
+However the timing behaviour was not quite the best.
+The random number generation and data sorting algorithms take longer than expected.
+This is mainly due to python being a scripting language and simulator being run by software rather than hardware.
+Another limitation of the simulator is lack of peripherals.
+While the design of software is extensible to accept further hardware-simulating programs, the acutal final software only supports RAM and PPI.
+Yet any 8085 program can be run by the simulator that requires memory and 8255 PPI only as peripherals.

+### Conclusion

+The software development successfully completed in time.
+This is probably due to good design and problem planning at the beginning.
+Chances to learn new programming language and libraries was obtained through this project and we are very glad to participate in it.

+This software itself can be considered successful in terms of its functionality.
+Hopefully, it can help students in learning the programing of 8085 and 8255 hardwares without availability of real hardwares and without abiding in translating assembly programs to machine language.